-- · Design, develop, and implement a major software-based project; - Test software systems with specification, performance, maintenance, and quality requirements; - Apply software engineering theory, principles, tools, and processes, as well as theory and principles of computer science and mathematics, to the development and maintenance of complex software development systems; - Evaluate impact of potential solutions to software engineering problems in a global society, using knowledge of contemporary issues and emerging software engineering trends, models, tools, and techniques; - · Create interactive Web applications; and - Design and develop mobile applications for the Android platform.
+- · Design, develop, and implement a major software-based project - Test software systems with specification, performance, maintenance, and quality requirements - Apply software engineering theory, principles, tools, and processes, as well as theory and principles of computer science and mathematics, to the development and maintenance of complex software development systems - Evaluate impact of potential solutions to software engineering problems in a global society, using knowledge of contemporary issues and emerging software engineering trends, models, tools, and techniques - · Create interactive Web applications - · Design and develop mobile applications for the Android platform for transfer to 4-year institutions, and a certificate program in practical nursing.
+Programs utilize state-of-the-art-on-campus laboratories to facilitate student learning.
+Faculty are licensed to practice in respective fields and hold diverse academic and professional backgrounds; most hold advanced practice credentials in their professional field.